mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mongodb.md

     1. Add Datasource Name
     2. Add Database name
     3. Add Collection name
-    3. Add find query to select documents from the collection
+    3. Add find query to select documents from the collection(must be valid JSON format)
     4. Click on `CREATE`.

 ![Create Mongodb Datasource](/assets/data/mongo/mongo-ds.gif)

 !!!
 Success "That's it :tada: :trophy:  :computer:"
-    You have successfully connected to MongoDB Atlas from MindsDB Studio.
+    You have successfully connected to MongoDB from MindsDB Studio.
 The next step is to train the [Machine Learning model](/model/train).

 ## Mongo shell